MalifaciousGames/Mali-s-Macros/achievements-macros/readme.md

 #### Static methods

+- `Achievement.check(...ids)` : Checks if any of the supplied `ids` correspond to an unlocked achievement.
+- `Achievement.clearAll()` : Erase the state of every achievement.
+- `Achievement.displayAll(asDialog)` : Returns a display element containing every registered achievement.
+If `asDialog` is true, display them in a `Dialog` instead.
 - `Achievement.each(callback)` : A function which iterates over each registered achievement, the callback is called with the achievement's instance and state as arguments.
 - `Achievement.get(id)` : Returns the achievement instance for a given `id`.
-- `Achievement.clearAll()` : Erase the state of every achievement.
 - `Achievement.unlockAll()` : Unlocks every registered achievement.
-- `Achievement.displayAll(asDialog)` : Returns a display element containing every registered achievement.
-If `asDialog` is true, display them in a `Dialog` instead.

 #### Exporting saves and achievements